Saturday, August 20, 2011

 USE STANMORE RD

-Minister Brownlee's & CERA flunkeys dictates: Since quakes, many new, road signs & CBD, new, checkpoint signs directed post quake traffic, banning citizens from red zone CBD.
+Minister Brownlee's & CERA flunkeys dictates: Since quakes, many new road-signs & CBD new, checkpoint-signs directed traffic, banning citizens the red-zone CBD.

 20.08.11.
 Steel mesh fence cordon.
 Orange digger.
 Demolition site, Parish Hall, Holy Trinity Avonside, Lychgate Cl, post June 13 quake

-Skinny man in orange, Hi-Vis vest, no hard hat, no tools, no clipboard, scowled at me when scuttling from Parish Hall's steel mesh fence cordon.
-No other workers on site, was he a thief?
+A skinny man in orange Hi-Vis vest, no hard-hat, no tools, no clipboard, scowled at me when scuttling from ruined Parish Hall's steel-mesh-fence-cordon.
+No other workers on site.
+Was he a thief?

 20.08.11.
 Belfry & lychgate, undamaged by quakes, Holy Trinity Avonside, Lychgate Cl, post June 13 quake